bbauska/12-seo-types/README.md

 <h3>Elements of Off-Page SEO</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul>
-  <li><b><a href="https://www.geeksforgeeks.org/backlinks-in-seo/">
+  <li><b><a href="https://www.geeksforgeeks.org/backlinks-in-seo/" target="_blank"
-    Backlinks</a></b>: Backlinks are links from other websites to a specific web page.
+    rel="noopener noreferrer">Backlinks</a></b>: Backlinks are links from other websites to a specific web page.
 They are a key factor in determining the authority and popularity of a website in the eyes of search engines.
 Hence they plays an integral role in as a part of one of the type of SEO (Search Engine Optimization).</li>
   <li><b>Social Media Engagement:</b> Social media engagement, such as likes, shares,
     and comments, can help increase the visibility and popularity of a website.
 It can also help build relationships with potential customers and drive traffic to the website.</li>